About the Kōkeʻe Park Geophysical Observatory

 Why is KPGO Important?

 NASA and the scientific community use the data collected by KPGO to study ecosystems, water cycles, geological hazards, sea-level change, crustal-dynamics, and many other Earth science topics.
+NASA data products produced using KPGO are also used for spacecraft operations and for positioning, navigation, and timing services like the Global Positioning System (GPS).
 Many of these applications rely on the long history and continuity of the geodetic data collected from the current KPGO location.

 Why Kōke‘e State Park?

-KPGO is in Kōke‘e State Park at an elevation of 3,600 feet near the Waimea Canyon, isolated from radio broadcasts that would interfere with the sensitive scientific measurements made by the VLBI system.
-The location on the island of Kaua‘i is also critical for tying the Hawaiian Islands into the ITRF that contributes towards improving positioning and navigation accuracy on and around Hawai‘i.
+KPGO is in Kōke‘e State Park at an elevation of 3,600 feet near the Waimea Canyon, isolated from radio broadcasts that would interfere with the sensitive scientific measurements made by the Very Long Baseline Interferometry (VLBI) system.
+The location on the island of Kaua‘i is also critical for tying the Hawaiian Islands into the International Terrestrial Reference Frame (ITRF) that contributes towards improving positioning and navigation accuracy on and around Hawai‘i.

 What is the Space Geodesy Project at KPGO?